Follow the Batona Trail from the Carranza Memorial to Apple Pie Hill and climb the fire tower for a panoramic view.

-Climb the 60’ tall fire tower for a panoramic view from the highest point in the Pine Barrens (a whopping 209 feet above sea level!).
+Climb 60’ up the tower for a panoramic view from the highest point in the Pine Barrens (a whopping 209 feet above sea level!).
 Bonus in August: wild blueberry bushes are along most of the trail.

 Note: ticks can be bad in the area, and brush really crowds the trail in some spots so be sure to use bug spray and consider wearing long pants.
 Sun is a consideration on this hike since the pine trees don’t offer as much shade – use sunscreen, wear a hat, and bring ample water if you do this in hot weather.
 This hike may be better suited for spring or fall.